Using $env:Path variable in PowerShell to set environment variable for the session or temporary. Use

 PS C:\> Get-ChildItem Env:GoHugo Get-ChildItem : Cannot find path 'GoHugo' because it does not exist.
 At line:1 char:1 + Get-ChildItem Env:GoHugo + ~~~~~~~~~~~~~~~~~~~~~~~~ + CategoryInfo : ObjectNotFound: (GoHugo:String) [Get-ChildItem], ItemNotFoundException + FullyQualifiedErrorId : PathNotFound,Microsoft.PowerShell.Commands.GetChildItemCommand PS C:\>

-In the above PowerShell script, [System.Environment] uses the SetEnvironmentVariable method to set an environment variable for a user and its value will persist permanently.
+In the above PowerShell script, [System.Environment] uses the SetEnvironmentVariable method to set an environment variable permanently for a user and its value will persist permanently.

 Set Environment Variable for Machine

 Using the [System.
 Environment] method, you can set an environment variable for the machine.
-It uses EnvironmentVariableTarget as a Machine to set up an environment for a machine only.
+It uses EnvironmentVariableTarget a Machine to set up an environment for a machine only.

-Open the PowerShell app with run as administrator as setting up an environment variable for machine requires changes in a registry and may throw an error if the user account doesn’t have access to the requested registry.
+Open the PowerShell app with run as administrator as setting up an environment variable for the machine requires changes in a registry and may throw an error if the user account doesn’t have access to the requested registry.

 Append new value to Environment Variable

 To append a new value to an environment variable, use += and specify the variable value.

 Let’s consider an example to append a new value to the environment variable using $Env: Path as follows

 It will append value C:\go\bin to the environment variable Path and will be available for the current session only.